Adversarial Dual-Student with Differentiable Spatial Warping for Semi-Supervised Semantic Segmentation: Experiments

 \subsubsection{Contribution of Each Component}

-To show how the proposed components of DGW and ADS help to improve the final performance, we conduct ablation study on PASCAL VOC2012.
-As shown in Table \ref{label1}, when DGW is used to construct a Mean-Teacher framework, the performance can be largely improved by about 5\% in mIoU.
-When adversarial training is added, the performance is further improved by about 1\%.
-Comparing Dual-Student with Mean-Teacher, the mIoU can be boosted from 70.6\% and 73.2\% to 71.5\% and 73.5\% when 1/8 and 1/4 of labeled data is used, respectively.
+To demonstrate the effectiveness of the proposed DGW and ADS, we conduct an ablation study on PASCAL VOC2012 and Cityscapes.
+As shown in Table \ref{label1}, when DGW is used to construct a Mean-Teacher framework, the performance can be largely improved by about 3\%-5\% in terms of mIoU.
+When adversarial training is added, the performance is further improved by about 0.6\%-1.2\%.
+By replacing the Mean-Teacher scheme with Dual Student, the mIoU can be boosted from 70.6\% and 73.2\% to 71.5\% and 73.5\% for PASCAL VOC2012, from 60.1\% and 63.2\% to 61.1\% and 64.4\% for Cityscapes, when 1/8 and 1/4 of labeled data are used, respectively.
 It verifies that adopting Dual-Student is more robust than Mean-Teacher.
 From the last two rows, it can be concluded that stabilization loss also remarkably contributes to the final performance.